indimail/indimail-virtualdomains/README.md

 The steps below give instructions on building from source.
 If you need to deploy IndiMail on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the same package can be deployed on multiple hosts.
 To generate RPM packages for all components refer to [CREATE-Packages](.github/CREATE-Packages.md)

+You can also use docker / podman images to deploy indimail-mta.
+Look at the chapter `# Docker / Podman Repository` below on how to do that.
+The big advantage of using a docker / podman image is you can change your configuration with the `docker commit ..` or `podman commit` to save your entire build and deploy the exact configuration on multiple hosts.

+Doing a source build can be daunting for many.
+You can always use the pre-built binaries from the DNF / YUM / APT repositories given in the chapter `# Binary Builds on openSUSE Build Service` towards the end of this document.

+Doing a source build requires you to have all the development packages installed.
+Linux distributions are known to be crazy.
+You will have different package names for different distirbutions. e.g.

+db-devel, libdb-devel, db4-devel on different systems, just to get Berkeley db installed.
+There is an easy way out to find out what your distribution needs.

+* For RPM based distribtions, locate your .spec file (e.g. indimail.spec in indimail-virtualdomains/indimail-x directory, libqmail/libqmail.spec).
+Open the RPM spec file and look for `BuildRequires`.
+This will tell you what you require for your distribution.
+If there is a specific version of development package required, you will find `%if %else` statements.
+Use dnf / yum / zypper to install your development package.
+* For debian based distribution, locate your debian subdirectory (e.g. indimail-virtualdomains/indimail-x/debian, libqmail/debian).
+In this directory you will find files with `.dsc` extension.
+Look at the line having `Build-Depends`.
+Use `apt-get install package` to install the package.
+If your debian distribution has few libraries different than the default, you will find a `.dsc` filename with a name corresponding to your distribution. (e.g. indimail-mta-x-Debain_10.dsc)

 ## Compile libqmail

 (check version in libqmail/conf-version)